caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

   <p class=MsoNormal style='margin-bottom:0cm;margin-bottom:.0001pt;line-height:
   normal'><span lang=EN-GB>Additionally you will find the </span><span
   lang=EN-US>&lt;WiFi LED Binding&gt;,</span><span lang=EN-GB> which we
-  manually installed in “Chapter 6: Installation of openHAB2 on Raspberry” since this is a snapshot Binding which we managed manually</span></p>
+  manually installed in Â“Chapter 6: Installation of openHAB2 on RaspberryÂ” since this is a snapshot Binding which we managed manually</span></p>
   </td>
   <td width=326 valign=top style='width:244.45pt;border-top:none;border-left: